docsforadobe/after-effects-scripting-guide/docs/items/footageitem.md

 **Description**

-The [Extendscript File](https://extendscript.docsforadobe.dev/file-system-access/file-object.html) object for the footage’s source file.
+The [Extendscript File](https://extendscript.docsforadobe.dev/file-system-access/file-object.html) object for the footage's source file.

-If the FootageItem’s `mainSource` is a FileSource, this is the same as [FootageItem.mainSource.file](../sources/filesource.md#filesource-file).
+If the FootageItem's `mainSource` is a FileSource, this is the same as [FootageItem.mainSource.file](../sources/filesource.md#filesource-file).
 Otherwise it is null.

 **Type**